 - It is important to keep your edge tool as dry as possible.
 Wipe clean and dry when you are able.
-Most stainless steels are fairly easy to upkeep.
+Most stainless steel upkeep is fairly easy.
 High carbon steels and tool steels require a little more care.
 Maintain the steel with a light wiping of mineral oil or gun oil.
-Denatured alcohol and fine steel wool will help to remove any light corrosion that may occur due to not keeping the blade dry when possible.
+Denatured alcohol and fine steel wool can help to remove any light corrosion that may occur due to not keeping the blade dry when possible.

-- Edge tools with synthetic handle materials can be revived with a light coat of linseed oil followed quickly by wiping the handles dry with a clean lint free cloth.
-Edge tools with wooden handle materials may be revived with light coats of hand rubbed linseed or teak oil as well.
+- Edge tools with synthetic handle materials can be revived with a light coat of linseed oil followed by wiping the excess of with a clean lint free cloth.
+Edge tools crafted with wooden handle material may be revived with light coats of hand rubbed linseed or teak oil as well.

 - Sharpening – Light work with stones, leather stropping.
 Round files for gut hooks, line cutters, and serrations.
 I personally use a system from Wicked Edge to maintain my blades.
 Always remember that a sharp tool is a safe tool.
 Maintain your tool for optimum performance and maximum safety.